-\emph{Conclusions.}---In this \emph{Letter}, we have introduced a top mass sensitive energy correlator (EEC) observable with desirable experimental and theoretical properties.
-The key to our proposal is to use the EECs to simultaneously extract the angular scales associated with $m_W$ and $m_t$ and to use the $W$ mass as a standard candle to calibrate the top mass.
-This allows us to overcome previous issues of EEC-based approaches which require the knowledge of the jet $p_T$ to convert between angular and mass scales \cite{Holguin:2022epo}.
+\emph{Conclusions.}---In this \emph{Letter}, we have introduced a top-mass-sensitive energy correlator (EEC) observable with desirable experimental and theoretical properties.
+The key to our proposal is to simultaneously extract the angular scales associated with $m_W$ and $m_t$ and to use the $W$ mass as a standard candle to calibrate the top mass.
+This allows us to overcome previous issues of EEC-based approaches, which require the knowledge of the jet $p_T$ to convert between angular and mass scales~\cite{Holguin:2022epo}.
 We performed a preliminary study using luminosity estimates for the LHC, finding promising results.

-We believe that the discovery of a top-mass sensitive observable with robust experimental and theoretical properties in a hadron collider environment is a crucial addition to the physics program of the LHC.
-Our proposed observable opens up a rich theoretical and experimental program enabling a variety of new theoretical techniques to be applied to the phenomenology of heavy particle decays.
+The discovery of a top-mass-sensitive observable with robust experimental and theoretical properties in a hadron collider environment is a crucial addition to the physics program of the LHC.
+Our proposed observable opens up a rich theoretical and experimental program, enabling a variety of new theoretical techniques to be applied to the phenomenology of heavy particle decays.

 \emph{Acknowledgements.}---We thank Gregory Korchemsky and Iain Stewart for useful discussions.
 I.M. is supported by start-up funds from Yale University.
 J.H. is supported by the Leverhulme Trust as an Early Career Fellow.
 This work is supported in part by the GLUODYNAMICS project funded by the ``P2IO LabEx (ANR-10-LABX-0038)'' in the framework ``Investissements d'Avenir'' (ANR-11-IDEX-0003-01) managed by the Agence Nationale de la Recherche (ANR), France.
 A.P. acknowledges support from DESY (Hamburg, Germany), a member of the Helmholtz Association HGF.
 We are grateful to Simon Pl\"atzer for technical support with \Herwig.
 We thank Patrick Komiske who developed the \texttt{EnergyEnergyCorrelators} package used in our EEC simulations \cite{EEC_github}.